YiyangShao/MATH585_final_proj/step.md

 2. Oldest Model in GPT-3: Oct 2019
 3. Get data from logs
 4. 2021 model and 2023 model has 80% similarity on 2022 news data

+## Next Step for 11/22:
+1. what model is good for sentiment score